Early Childhood Jewish Education

 Hebrew College's Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of early childhood educators.
 Our certificate, degree and professional-development programs reach out to many communities within and beyond the Greater Boston area.

-Certificate in Early Childhood Jewish Education (18 credits)
+Certificate in Early Childhood Jewish Education

-The Certificate in Early Childhood Jewish Education equips you with the knowledge and skills to integrate the study of Hebrew language and Jewish values, traditions and culture with developmentally appropriate methods for teaching young children and their parents.
+For young children, Jewish learning should be an exciting adventure that inspires a lifelong love of Judaism.
+The Certificate in Early Childhood Jewish Education equips you with the knowledge and skills to integrate the study of Jewish values, traditions, culture and Hebrew language with developmentally appropriate methods for teaching young children and their parents.
 The certificate may be taken for either undergraduate or graduate credit.

 |Teaching Jewish Values to Young Children|

 |Creating a Developmentally Appropriate Early Childhood Curriculum|

 |Families, Schools and Community|

 |Jewish Symbols and Life Cycle

-|Hebrew for Early Childhood Education||3 credits|
+|Hebrew for Early Childhood Settings|